VA

 Client Assessment and Matching

-When a client expresses interest in VA support, you conduct a needs assessment to understand requirements, submit specifications to your white label partner, review candidate profiles, and introduce the VA to the client as part of your team.
+When a client wants VA support, you assess their needs.
+You send specs to your partner.
+You review VA profiles.
+Then you bring the VA to the client as part of your team.

 Onboarding and Integration